ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 ### Why can't the Arbitrum DAO use social forms of governance like Ethereum?
 Why does L2 governance need to be on-chain? {#why-cant-the-arbitrum-dao-use-social-forms-of-governance-like-ethereum-why-does-l2-governance-need-to-be-onchain}
-<p>Layer 1 chain like Ethereum are ultimately governed by social consensus.
-L2's like Arbitrum One, by contrast, derive their security from smart contracts on L1; thus, changes to the core system need to made explicitly via on-chain smart contract upgrade.
+<p>Layer 1 chains like Ethereum are ultimately governed by social consensus.
+L2s like Arbitrum One, by contrast, derive their security from smart contracts on L1; thus, changes to the core system need to made explicitly via on-chain smart contract upgrade.
 See "<a href="https://docs.arbitrum.foundation/why-governance">Why Governance</a>" for more.</p>

 <p></p>